-Driving resilience an improvement throug of Sasol 2.0 targets Secure cyber, platfor safeguard operation and business activities Restoring trust and Operational under performance and delivery Failing embedding our culture and upholding our values Market volatility, geopolitical uncertainty and disruption Why this is a material matter In order to deliver on Future Sasol, we need a robust foundation.
-This means we need to get the basics right.
-We fully appreciate the new world in which we operate but also know how our business needs to respond, thereby ensuring that as we transform, we will make sure we will be resilient into the future.
-Top priority Recovering the business to the Sasol 2.0 baseline The type of impact the material matter has on the business Foundational trust and credibility Impacting our Employee Value Proposition, sustainability and earnings growth Opportunity: Attract the best talent.
+Safety of ou ır people Transformin ıg for resilie nce HELP HINDER SDG HELP HINDER SDG Humanising safety Caring for our peopl Making sure our peopl home safely Occurrence of high-severity incidents Effect of COVID-19 Perception of air quality impact on health 8 International and a second Driving resilience and cash flow improvement through delivery of Sasol 2.0 targets Secure cyber, platforms safeguard operational and business activities Restoring trust and credibility Operational under performance and delivery Failing embedding our culture and upholding our values Market volatility, geopolitical uncertainty and disruption 8 ECONFIGURATION 12 ECONFECTION AND A CONTRACT AND Why this is a material matter their familie The loss of c at our employees, contractors and service providers ca is is not only a non-negotiable but the bedrock of a sus one life is one too many.
+We want to ensure that all our iders return to their loved ones every day. stainable business.
+Why this is a material matter need to get but also kno eliver on Future Sasol, we need a robust foundation.
+T the basics right.
+We fully appreciate the new world in w how our business needs to respond, thereby ensur w will make sure we will be resilient into the future. which we operate Top priority Pursuing Ze ro Harm Top priority Recovering the business to the Sasol 2.0 baseline The type of impact the material matter has on the business Opportunity ement mpacting sustainability and earnings /: Authentically and genuinely advance 'caring' in the cl :ion.
+Enhance our reputation. haracter The type of impact the material matter has on the business Foundational trust and credibility Impacting our Employee Value Proposition, sustainability and earnings growth Opportunity: Attract the best talent.
 Innovate.
-Enhance our reputation Actions to mitigate The Sasol 2.0 transformation programme that is positioning us to transition, setting the path to reinvent ourselves as Future Sasol Including delivering on Sasol 2.0 as a key priority A Heartbeat survey ensuring we understand any issues associated with our culture and values Capital allocation principles to balance maintaining the integrity and reliability of our existing assets, delivering on our climate change ambitions, and protecting and growing shareholder returns Its inclusion across all the Group Top Risk ensuring focus with information manageme identified as Group Top Risk Theme; Monitoring and responding to the shifting macros Our company values Be Accountable and Be Resilient supporting our commitment in transforming Targets and metrics Short term Medium term Long term Cash fixed cost targetsGross margin uplift targetsHeartbeat survey
+Enhance our reputation Actions to mitigate Reiteratir Reinforcir Including Implemer ambition ng our value 'Be Safe', not just for oneself but also for one one self but also for one self one self but also for one security of the achievement of Zero Harm as part of our executive self but also for our executive self but also for our executive self but also for our self but also for our executive self but also for out pport our Zero Harm Actions to mitigate The Sasol 2.0 transformation programme that is positioning us to transition, setting the path to reinvent ourselves as Future Sasol Including delivering on Sasol 2.0 as a key priority A Heartbeat survey ensuring we understand any issues associated with our culture and values Capital allocation principles to balance maintaining the integrity and reliability of our existing assets, delivering on our climate change ambitions, and protecting and growing shareholder returns ted with our culture y and reliability ons, and protecting Targets and metrics as the risks our year-on- cs are ongoing and will remain for the short, medium a remain inherent in our business.
+The target is set even -year performance y year to improve Its inclusion across all the Group Top Risk ensuring focus with information manager identified as Group Top Risk Theme; Monitoring and responding to the shifting macros Our company values Be Accountable and Be Resilient supporting our commitment in transforming - Short term Medium term Long term on prever • Recordab • Process S of FERs is energy ef se in the number Targets and metrics Short term Medium term Long term Cash fixed cost targets Gross margin uplift targets Heartbeat survey 5, t Indicator of safety performance